hardikjoshi009/PyTorch-YOLO-V1-Implementation/README.md

 ## Results

 The model was successfully trained on the PascalVOC dataset for 5 epochs, achieving a mean Average Precision (mAP) of 54.62%.

+## Findings and Insights

+### Findings
+1. **Performance**:
+   - Achieved a mean Average Precision (mAP) of **54.62%**, which is consistent with the expected performance of YOLO V1 on the PascalVOC dataset.
+   - The model performed well on larger objects but struggled with small objects due to the limited spatial resolution of grid cells.

+2. **Training Challenges**:
+   - Balancing the loss terms for bounding box regression, class probabilities, and confidence scores was critical for stable training.
+   - Overfitting was observed after 5 epochs, necessitating early stopping or regularization techniques.

+3. **Grid Cell Limitations**:
+   - Objects spanning multiple grid cells were sometimes misclassified or split into multiple detections, a known limitation of YOLO V1.

+### Insights
+1. **Impact of Data Augmentation**:
+   - Techniques like random cropping, flipping, and color jittering significantly improved model generalization to unseen data.

+2. **Role of Bounding Box Priors**:
+   - Initializing bounding box priors closer to the dataset distribution helped the model converge faster.

+3. **Small Object Detection**:
+   - The fixed grid size limits the detection performance for small objects, highlighting the need for multi-scale feature extraction in later YOLO versions.

+4. **Real-Time Suitability**:
+   - The lightweight architecture of YOLO V1 ensures real-time inference capability, making it ideal for applications requiring fast detection.